 More than 98% of Fortune 500 companies use applicant tracking software to parse through resumes, according to a recent Jobscan report.
 Therefore, it’s important to ensure your resume is formatting to advance through the system and make it to the hiring manager’s desk.

 This is even true at the executive level, the report noted.
-"Many executives and C-level job seekers assume that at that level, they don't need to be concerned with Applicant Tracking Systems," according to the report.
-"However, it is important to keep in mind that many companies use ATS for regulatory compliance with fair hiring practices, so an ATS scan might still be a part of the process, even for high-level employees who network their way to an interview."
+“Many executives and C-level job seekers assume that at that level, they don’t need to be concerned with Applicant Tracking Systems,” according to the report.
+“However, it is important to keep in mind that many companies use ATS for regulatory compliance with fair hiring practices, so an ATS scan might still be a part of the process, even for high-level employees who network their way to an interview.”
+(Note: This article about getting your resume through an applicant tracking system is available as a free PDF download.)

 SEE: Interviewing guidelines policy (Tech Pro Research)